 Which brands created egg-cellent campaigns to really get into the spring spirit, and which ended up having egg on their face?

-As we ramp up for the final series of Game of Thrones, we’ve heard that Deliveroo has decided to join the hype this easter with their latest marketing campaign by releasing limited edition GOT dragon chocolate eggs.
+Easter 2019 fell amidst the final series of Game of Thrones, Deliveroo tapped into the hype by releasing limited edition GOT dragon chocolate eggs.

-A clever incentive by Deliveroo’s marketing team, the three eggs will be purchasable through their online app in a select number of cities in the UK for a bargain price.
+A clever incentive by Deliveroo’s marketing team, the three eggs were purchasable through their online app in a select number of cities in the UK for a bargain price.

-Deliveroo knows their target audience - people who watch Game of Thrones will enjoy a night in, in front of the TV and order their favourite food.
-The uniqueness of the idea plays to the hype of GoT, and already multiple national news sites have picked up this story - great visibility for the brands.
+Deliveroo knows their target audience - people who watch Game of Thrones will enjoy a night in, in front of the TV, and order their favourite food.
+The uniqueness of the idea plays to the hype of GoT, and multiple national news sites picked up this story - great visibility for the brands.

-We can definitely see this campaign helping to draw in new account sign ups from consumers and fans alike trying to get their hands on the limited edition eggs.
-We’re already watching this space to see how they continue to market this campaign digitally and offline.
+This campaign helped to draw in new account sign ups from consumers and fans alike, all trying to get their hands on the limited edition eggs.
+We’re watching this space to see how they can top this campaign in 2020.

 The main challenge for brands at Easter is - how do they fit into a market that shouldn’t really be theirs.
 IKEA knows what they’re famous for - flat packing!
-They've been keen to ‘hop’ on the easter bandwagon this year, with the introduction of their flat pack chocolate easter bunny called Vårkänsla.
+They were keen to ‘hop’ on the Easter bandwagon in 2019, with the introduction of their flat-pack chocolate easter bunny called Vårkänsla.

-A creative play on their self-assembled products, Vårkänsla comes packaged complete with instructions on how to build the 3D bunny.
-Not surprisingly for the creative marketing geniuses at Ikea, this campaign is on brand to a ‘tee’ and has gained huge traction on social media and news outlets alike for its humorous creativity, whilst driving consumers straight into stores.
+A creative play on their self-assembled products, Vårkänsla came packaged complete with instructions on how to build the 3D bunny.
+Not surprisingly for the creative marketing geniuses at Ikea, this campaign is on-brand to a tee, gaining huge traction on social media and news outlets alike for its humorous creativity, whilst driving consumers straight into stores.

 It stands out for us, as it is true to brand, creative and fun and compliments what they’re known for.
 For once this is a flat pack we’d be happy to assemble and that’s why we’ve included it.